 - 1810 'Saucer-eyed' ghost seen in the churchyard claimed to be a deceased waterman anguished over the speed of his widow finding new love. - 1811 The clock was installed into the West face of the tower. - 1813 At the election of churchwardens, 'Dockyardsmen' exercised their electoral rights by nominating their own warden, John Coulter, in opposition to the parishioners' choice.
 Coulter was duly elected [480 votes to 360].

 1815 - Napoleon Bonaparte detained on board 'Bellerophon' in Plymouth Sound.
-Stonemason John Boynes drowned while trying to get a glimpse of Napoleon.
-Boyne's tombstone is in Stoke Damerel churchyard.
+Stonemason John Boynes drowned whilst returning by water after trying to get a glimpse of Napoleon.
+Boynes' tombstone is in Stoke Damerel churchyard.